Our nurses offer appointments throughout the day Monday – Friday and until 11.45am on Saturday mornings.

 These appointments tend to be very flexible so if you wish to make an appointment with one of our nurses, please give the practice a ring on 0141 339 1228, and we will book you in for a time that suits you.

 Whether you want to get your pet’s weight down or simply monitor their weight as they age, our nurses offer weight check appointments.
 In these appointments, we track and help manage your pet’s weight, whilst advising on pet nutrition, exercise and portion control.
 We recommend weight checks for young, developing puppies; for overweight and obese pets, and for animal breeds which are susceptible to weight gain.
-These appointments are free of charge.

 The rise of obesity in pets has consequently led to a rise in diabetes.
-If your pet has been diagnosed with diabetes, we will assign you a veterinary nurse who will offer you regular guidance and support on managing this condition in your pet.
+If your pet has been diagnosed with diabetes, we will assign you a Veterinary Nurse who will offer you regular guidance and support on managing this condition in your pet.

 Kitten & Puppy Support